cormacyounguoft/CSC207Project/README.md

 - Add and remove movies from a watched list to track films you’ve already seen.
 - Rate movies you’ve watched on a scale of 0 to 5.
 - View a dashboard with insights including total hours watched, longest movie watched, favorite genre, favorite movie, and your average movie rating.
-- Export your watchlist to a `.txt` file.
+- Export your watchlist and watched list to a `.txt` file.

 #### Here's what the Logged-In View looks like:
 <img src="images/LoggedInView.png" alt="Logged In View" width="500"/>